Syu607/tenderai/README.md

 Built for the AI for Government Procurement Hackathon.

-- Author: Revanth Agastya (revanthagastya373@gmail.com)
+- Author: Inova (mohammedsulaiman.scs25@bmsce.ac.in & revantl.scs25@bmsce.ac.in)
 - Live Deployment: http://3.108.40.103/

 This system is designed to assist procurement officers — all final decisions remain with authorized human personnel per GFR 2017 and CVC guidelines.